Cons1gl1er3/sales-ai-agent/README.md

 # Real-Time Meeting Transcription

-A Node.js application that connects to video meetings (Zoom, Google Meet, Microsoft Teams) and provides real-time audio transcription using MeetingBaas and Gladia APIs.
+A Node.js application that connects to video meetings (Zoom, Google Meet, Microsoft Teams) and provides real-time audio transcription using MeetingBaas and OpenAI Whisper.

 ## Features

 - Joins video conferences as a bot participant
-- Streams audio from meetings to Gladia for real-time transcription
+- Streams audio from meetings to OpenAI Whisper for real-time transcription
 - Logs transcriptions with speaker detection
 - Provides clean shutdown with proper resource cleanup
 - Supports multiple video conferencing platforms through MeetingBaas